MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 When the MicroUI module is installed, also install this module in order to be able to target pre-generated images.

-In the platform configuration file, check :guilabel:`UI` > :guilabel:`Image Generator` to install the Image Generator module.
+In the VEE Port configuration file, check :guilabel:`UI` > :guilabel:`Image Generator` to install the Image Generator module.
 When checked, the properties file ``imageGenerator/imageGenerator.properties`` is required to specify the Image Generator extension project.
 When no extension is required (standalone mode only), this property is useless.